AdrianCAG/NAND2Tetris/README.md

 - Don't be afraid to ask for help.
 The Nand2Tetris forum is a great resource for getting help from other users.
 - Use the Nand2Tetris simulator to test your hardware design and assembly language programs.
 - Don't give up!
 Nand2Tetris is a challenging project, but it is also very rewarding.
+- Cool Game that only covers a small part of the material in the above course, and is mostly intended as a fun exercise.
+[The nand game](https://nandgame.com/about)

 ## Getting Started